Yarnworker is for weavers who love to weave on the rigid-heddle loom

 I create a ton of content, and Cindy reads almost everything I write.
 I so value her input and timely turn-arounds.
 Cindy is the knitwear designer behind Orange Smoothie Knits.

-While not contractors, per se, the Yarnworker Patreon community makes the Yarnworker School possible.
+The Yarnworker Patreon community makes the Yarnworker School possible.
 I could not have taken Yarnworker to this next level without their support, and I’m eternally grateful.